Information on K-1 Fiancé(e) Visas

 The K-1 application procedure is essentially a two-step process:

-• FIRST: The U.S. citizen sponsor, must file Form I-129F, Petition for Alien Fiancé(e), with the USCIS office that serves the area where you live.
-See Direct Filing Addresses for Form I-129F, Petition for Alien Fiancé(e) for information on where to file the petition.
-Further information is available on the USCIS website under Fiancé(e) Visas.
-Note: Form I-129F cannot be filed at a U.S. Embassy, Consulate, or USCIS office abroad.; and
+• FIRST: The U.S. citizen sponsor must file Form I-129F, Petition for Alien Fiancé(e), with the USCIS office that serves the area where you live.
+Note: Form I-129F cannot be filed at a U.S. Embassy, Consulate, or USCIS office abroad.

-• SECOND: Once your case is approved by USCIS, your case will be sent to the U.S. consulate in your fiancée’s native country.
-Your fiance(e) will then be asked to fill out paperwork, produce police clearance from everywhere they have lived, take a medical exam and to got for an interview in the U.S. consulate.
+• SECOND: Once your case is approved by USCIS, your case will be sent to the U.S. consulate in your fiancée's native country.
+Your fiancé(e) will then be asked to fill out paperwork, produce police clearance from everywhere they have lived, take a medical exam and go for an interview at the U.S. consulate.

-Unfortunately there are no rules for fiancee visas or marriage visas.
-The processing speed depends on the case load both at USCIS and at your local embassy.
+Unfortunately there are no fixed rules for fiancée visas or marriage visas.
+The processing speed depends on the caseload both at USCIS and at your local embassy.

 As a general guide, you should anticipate between 4 and 10 months.